pytorch/ci-infra/README.md

 ## Deploy

-In order to deploy, first make sure your environment is set up so you have your [AWS CLI set up with a profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) named with the account where the target will be deployed (currently `391835788720`) and all the permissions and keys are set up;
+In order to deploy, first make sure your environment is set up so you have your [AWS CLI set up with a profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) named with the account where the target will be deployed (based on the path for each account module on `aws/<acc-id>/<region>/`) and all the permissions and keys are set up locally;

 Next, you'll need to setup [1Password CLI](https://developer.1password.com/docs/cli/) in order to fetch environment secrets and pass them to `make`.